gridironOne/elysiumCore/SECURITY.md

 ## Reporting Security Issues

-The Persistence team and community take all security vulnerabilities in Persistence seriously.
+The Elysium team and community take all security vulnerabilities in Elysium seriously.

-Thank you for improving the security of Persistence.
+Thank you for improving the security of Elysium.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

 ### Standard Priority Bug